Merberg/CarND-Capstone/README.md

 Perception subsystem provides information about the environment and transfer to the other subsystems.
 It's uses cameras and sensor information to detect obstacles and traffic lights.
 Also, the perception subsystem needs to classify information before share with other subsystems.

-##### Traffic Light Detection

-##### Traffic Light Classification
+##### Traffic Light Detection and Classification

+Traffic Light Detection is responsible for identify traffic lights in the images provided by the camera.
+The detection needs to identify over diferent situations like brightness, sun exposure, fog, rain and all other natural events, consisting in a challenge.

 Traffic Light Classification is the ability to classify the colors in a detected traffic light.
-The classification needs the ability to classify the correct color over diferent situations like brightness, sun exposure, fog, rain and all other natural events, consisting in a challenge situation.
+Like traffic light detection, the classifier needs to work properly in a range of different natural scenarios.

+In this project, traffic light detection and classification are separated in different parts that communicating using ROS topics.
+The detection node provides information to the classifier node, that classifies the information and provide to the planning and controller subsystems.

-To provide correct classification over differenct scenarios, this node uses a pre trained deep neural network (DNN) with [Bosch Small Traffic Lights](https://hci.iwr.uni-heidelberg.de/node/6132)  and the [Kaggle LISA Traffic Light](https://www.kaggle.com/mbornoe/lisa-traffic-light-dataset/version/2) datasets.
+To provide correct detection and classification over differenct scenarios, this nodes uses a pre trained deep neural network (DNN) with [Bosch Small Traffic Lights](https://hci.iwr.uni-heidelberg.de/node/6132)  and the [Kaggle LISA Traffic Light](https://www.kaggle.com/mbornoe/lisa-traffic-light-dataset/version/2) datasets.

 The DNN was trained using Tensorflow Object Detection API.
 More details about how the training process was made can be found in our turorial [here](https://github.com/Merberg/CarND-Capstone/blob/master/training/README.md).